peter-hofinger/sentinel-leaf-classification/README.md

 ```

 To use the **Earth Engine API**, authenticate with `python -c "import ee;ee.Authenticate()"`.
 A browser tab should open after you execute the code.
 After following the website instructions you can use the API.
 Repeat this process whenever your token expires.

+You can request the test set at [https://forestgeo.si.edu/sites/europe/traunstein](https://forestgeo.si.edu/sites/europe/traunstein) (accessed on December 7, 2024).
+You will need to convert it to the same CSV format as the training set, with coordinates in [EPSG:4326](https://epsg.io/4326).

 # Usage